by Marc Nieper-Wißkirchen

 environment.
 In this environment,

-the cfg term
+the cfg terms are

 evaluated within an empty pending set and